kimnhat2000/integrations/README.md

   ### Setup ElasticSearch and Kibana.
   1. Download [ElasticSearch](https://www.elastic.co/downloads/elasticsearch).
   2. Download [Kibana](https://www.elastic.co/downloads/kibana).
-  3. Extrac the ElasticSearch zip file and run `bin/elasticsearch` or `bin\elasticsearch.bat` on Windows.
+  3. Extrac the `ElasticSearch` zip file and run `bin/elasticsearch` or `bin\elasticsearch.bat` on Windows.
-  4. Extrac
+  4. Extrac the `Kibana` zip file and run the `kibana.bat` file.
   3. Run `curl hhtp://localhost:9200/` or `Invoke-RestMethod http://localhost:9200` with Powershell.
+If it returns JSON file with our cluster information, everything is working correctly.
   4.